Jake Wieneke: Montreal Alouettes

 On January 4, 2019, Wieneke signed with the Montreal Alouettes.
 He played in all 18 regular season games in 2019 where he recorded 41 receptions for 569 yards and eight touchdowns.
 At the end of the year, he was awarded the Frank M. Gibson Trophy as the East Division's Most Outstanding Rookie.
 He did not play in 2020 due to the cancellation of the 2020 CFL season.
 He signed a one-year contract extension with the Alouettes on January 19, 2021.

 In 2021, Wieneke played in all 14 regular season games where he had 56 catches for 898 yards and a league-leading 11 touchdowns.
 At the end of the season, he was named a CFL All-Star.

 In his third season with the team, Weineke saw a drop in production as he played in 16 regular season games, but had 45 receptions for 589 yards and just two touchdowns.
 He also didn't record more than 70 receiving yards in a game until the penultimate regular season game where he had five catches for 121 yards and a touchdown.
 In the playoffs, he had nine catches for 107 yards and one touchdown in two games.
 He became a free agent upon the expiry of his contract on February 14, 2023.

 Saskatchewan Roughriders

 On February 14, 2023, it was announced that Weineke had signed with the Saskatchewan Roughriders.
 He was released on January 18, 2024.

 Personal life

 Wieneke was born to parents Susan and Eric Wieneke, who attended all 18 Alouettes regular season games and one playoff game in 2019.
-Wieneke and his wife, Brenda, have one son, Israel, who was born in 2020.
+Wieneke and his wife, Brenda, have one son, who was born in 2020.
 Wieneke also has a brother, Clark.